cimocimocimo/staydrysystems.com/web/app/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 You can Find all The Enhanced Ecommerce Reports in your Analytics Account under Conversions --> Ecommerce.

-= Products with Multi variant not getting recorded in GA =
+= Products with variant not getting recorded in GA =

-Currently our plugin does not support products with multiple variant & hence you may not see their transaction data in GA.
-Additionally, we have planned to add the same feature in our upcoming release.
+Currently our plugin does not support products with variant & hence you may not see their transaction data in GA.
+This feature is only available with the <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552?ref=tatvic" target="_blank">premium version</a> of our plugin.

 = I have noticed that some transactions are missing in my GA account, compared to my Woocmmerce backend (Orders) =